lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 indicate that the RA/CA was unable to provide a requested nonce.

-The use of the general request/response message exchange introduces an additional round trip for transmitting nonce(s) from the CA/RA to the end entity (and subsequently to the Attester within the end entity).
+The use of the general request/response message exchange introduces an additional round trip for requesting and transmitting nonces from the CA/RA to the end entity.

 The end entity MUST construct an id-it-nonceRequest message to prompt the RA/CA to send one or more nonces in response.
 The message may contain one or more